 Travel is an exciting yet challenging part of being a physiotherapist in sport.
 It pushes your professional and communication skills and logistical planning to another level.
 To summarize, the key components of working well within a team while traveling are:

-The information herein on "Chiropractors On The Move: Traveling With Teams" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractors On The Move: Traveling With Teams" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*